 - Visitor experience

 Everything we’re talking about today can impact your score, both in the on-page and in the off-page SEO sections.
-And if that seems like a lot, just think about Domain Strength under the umbrella of relevancy.
+Think about domain strength under the umbrella of relevancy.

 The more relevant your content is, the higher your domain strength can be.

 When you nail that core idea, everything else will fall in place.
-Relevant content includes the right keywords and semantic variations, it gains traffic and is linked to because the content is relevant, and visitors can easily parse the information and interact with your content.
+Relevant content includes the right keywords and semantic variations.
+It pulls in traffic and links because the content is relevant, and visitors can easily learn from the information.

-More and more, search engines are looking at how your content thrives in the greater internet landscape.
-While the connection between social sharing and ranking potential feels nebulous at best, content that’s shared will frequently rank higher in the SERP.
-The likely reason for this is due to how search engines look at relevancy.
+While the connection between social sharing and ranking potential can be hazy, content that’s shared will frequently rank higher in the SERP.
+The likely reason for this is due to relevance and timeliness.

 The best way to make an impact on this off-page SEO component is by adding a social sharing option to your content.
 We do this for each of our blog posts: